Skip to main content

 Error "not a supported backup storage location" backing up System State to a USB flash drive

-The "Windows Server System State" and "Windows System Backup" Protected Item types in Comet inherit some restrictions from the underlying technology (wbadmin
+The "Windows Server System State" Protected Item type in Comet inherit some restrictions from the underlying technology (wbadmin).

 It's not officially possible to spool the backup job to a USB flash drive: